Core Idea

 The Phone-Tag Saga Pattern coordinates distributed transactions with synchronous communication, eventual consistency, and choreographed coordination—services pass control sequentially like leaving messages, without a central orchestrator.

-The Phone-Tag Saga Pattern is a distributed transaction coordination pattern characterized by three defining properties: Synchronous communication (services make blocking request-response calls to each other), Eventual consistency (transactions achieve consistency over time through compensating transactions, not immediate atomicity), and Choreographed coordination (services react to events and call downstream services directly without central orchestrator).
-Named “Phone Tag” because services pass control sequentially like leaving messages—each service completes its local transaction, publishes an event, and synchronously calls the next service in the chain, creating a hand-off pattern where control bounces between services.
+The Phone-Tag Saga Pattern (SAC) coordinates distributed transactions with three defining properties: Synchronous communication (services make blocking request-response calls directly to each other), Eventual consistency (transactions achieve consistency over time through compensating transactions), and Choreographed coordination (services react to domain events and call downstream services directly without a central orchestrator).
+Named “Phone Tag” because services pass control sequentially—each completes its local transaction and synchronously hands off to the next service, creating a bouncing-baton pattern with no central dispatcher.

 How It Works

-• Decentralized service chain: Each service knows the next service to call based on domain events or business rules, rather than an orchestrator directing traffic
+• Decentralized service chain: Each service knows its next downstream service based on domain rules; no orchestrator directs traffic

-• Synchronous hand-off pattern: Service A completes its local transaction, then makes a blocking synchronous call to Service B, waits for response, then Service B calls Service C synchronously
+• Synchronous hand-off: Service A completes its local transaction, then makes a blocking call to Service B, which calls Service C—control passes sequentially through the chain

-• Eventual consistency through compensation: If any step fails, previously completed services must execute compensating transactions to rollback their changes
+• Eventual consistency through compensation: If any step fails, previously completed services must execute compensating transactions; each service independently manages its own rollback logic

-• Sequential blocking execution: Each service waits synchronously for downstream services to complete before returning, accumulating latency through the chain
+• Sequential blocking: Each service waits synchronously for all downstream confirmations before returning—latency accumulates through the full chain depth

 Trade-Offs